-Corresponding Author: Dinesh Kumar, Centre for Agricultural Bioinformatics (CABIN), Indian Agricultural Statistics Research Institute, Library Avenue, PUSA, New Delhi-110012, India Tel: +91-9416111753 Fax: +91-11 25841564
+Corresponding Author: Dinesh Kumar, Centre for Agricultural Bioinformatics (CABIN), Indian Agricultural Statistics Research Institute, Library Avenue, India

 Cytokines direct the events of early pregnancy and play an important role in the maternal recognition of pregnancy but the exact mechanism of action is not known till date.
 It is a well-established fact that the structure of a protein determines its function.
 The elucidation of the secondary structure will help in understanding the role of IFNt in early recognition of pregnancy and implantation of the blastocysts.
-In addition to its role in pregnancy, successful attempts have been made to utilize the antitumor activity of IFNt to formulate a therapeutic agent (Bazer et al., 1999).
+In addition to its role in pregnancy, successful attempts have been made to utilize the anti-tumor activity of IFNt to formulate a therapeutic agent (Bazer et al., 1999).
 Due its wide area of applications, it is essential that the secondary structure be known to establish the functionality of the protein with its structural integrity.
 Attempts have been made to generate homology models of bovine and ovine IFNt based on the refined crystal structure of murine IFN-beta (MuIFN-beta) through computer modeling.
 The IFNt structure, like that of MuIFN-beta, is based on five long alpha helices (A-E), one short helix in the middle of the loop connecting helices C and D and a long loop between helices A and B. Bovine-IFNt differs from MuIFN-beta (Senda et al., 1995).
 However, no such reports are available on homology modeling of the buffalo IFNt.
 The results that we have obtained may help in further elucidating the multivariate role of interferon-tau and help understand its role in maintenance of pregnancy in the bovine embryo.
-The present study is an attempt to predict the secondary and three dimensional tertiary structure of Interferon-tau in bubaline so that it can help to understand the interactions during implantation of blastocysts.
+The present study is an attempt to predict the secondary structure of Interferon-tau in bubaline so that it can help to understand the interactions during implantation of blastocysts.